Download This Sample

 Causes of the American Revolution

-This is a fantastic bundle which includes everything you need to know about causes of American Revolution across 23 in-depth pages.
+This is a fantastic bundle that includes everything you need to know about the causes of the American Revolution across 23 in-depth pages.
 These are ready-to-use Causes of American Revolution worksheets that are perfect for teaching students about the American Revolutionary War, also known as the American War of Independence, which was a long conflict that spanned more than eight years of fighting between Great Britain and 13 of its North American colonies.

 - Causes of the American Revolution Facts